mnater/Hyphenopoly/docs/Special-use-cases.md

 ## Webpack, using hyphenopoly.module.js {#webpack-hyphenopoly-module}

-**Note: A webpacked hyphenopoly.module.js is by far larger than the Hyphenopoly_Loader.js and Hyphenopoly.js scripts which are optimized for usage in browsers.**
+**Note: The webpacked hyphenopoly.module.js is by far larger than the Hyphenopoly_Loader.js and Hyphenopoly.js scripts, which are optimized for usage in browsers.**

-To use `hyphenopoly.module.js` in a browser environment, you'll need to provide a browser-friendly loader: use `fetch`:
+To use `hyphenopoly.module.js` in a browser environment, you'll need to provide a browser-friendly loader: Use `fetch`:

 ```javascript
 import hyphenopoly from "hyphenopoly";